makman568/algofun/pq/falcon_envelopes.md

 # Appendix C — Message Quantity Justification

-For detailed theoretical derivation and empirical validation of the consensus message volume, see the companion document:
+For detailed theoretical derivation and empirical support for the consensus message volume, see the companion document:

 **"Algorand Consensus Message Quantity Analysis" (`traffic/consensus_traffic.md`)**